lliang9838/Restaurant-Page/README.md

 - Created using DOM Manipulation, Vanilla JavaScript, HTML, CSS, Flexboxes
   - DOM Methods used: `addEventListener`, `querySelector`, `querySelectorAll`, `insertAdjacentHTML`, `classList.add`
-  - Hid or showed the menu image when the user click on the left arrow
+  - Dynamically toggled the dish image when the user click on the arrow
   - Used CSS variables to keep track of our overall background color and text color.

 ## Geting started with local version